 Club Republic and San Carlo

 If there was one downside to the title of Leicester City - albeit really small - it was that the Foxes became champions without playing, on Monday evening.
-The last remaining challengers, Tottenham, did not win at Chelsea and Leicester were champions.
-All the players watched the games together at Jamie Vardy's home and the party started.
-Then the players continued into the early hours and rented Club Republic.
+The last remaining challengers, Tottenham, lost against Chelsea and thus Leicester had been crowned champions.
+The entire squad watched the game together at Jamie Vardy's house where the party started.
+The players continued their party into the early hours at Club Republic.

-The next day, fans got their first glimpse of the new-fangled champions, many still hungover, outside San Carlo on Granby Street.
+The next day, fans got their first glimpse of the newly crowned champions, many still hungover, outside San Carlo on Granby Street.
 The team was invited by manager Claudio Ranieri to enjoy a festive lunch in the Italian restaurant.

 Victoria Park

-Two weeks after the title was won, Leicester City really were honoured as champions after the league finished.
+Two weeks after the title was won, Leicester City really was honoured as champions after the league finished.
 The players rode an open-top bus through the centre of the city, ending at Victoria Park, southeast of the city and not far from the stadium.
-As many as 240,000 fans came here to celebrate the title and cheer on Riyad Mahrez, Ngolo Kanté and all the others, all the while lifelong Leicester fans Kasabian were blasting out tunes.
-It was a day never to be forgotten.
+As many as 240,000 fans came here to celebrate the title and cheer on Riyad Mahrez, Ngolo Kanté and all the others, while lifelong Leicester fans Kasabian were blasting out their tunes.
+An unforgettable day.

 Champions Wall - FA Cup Mural